Generalized Anxiety Disorder: Criteria, Causes, And Mental Health Treatment Options

 Treating GAD

 Many mental health professionals develop a plan to treat generalized anxiety disorder based on how significantly the disorder affects your daily functioning and interferes with your life.
-In general, you have two paths for treatment — psychotherapy and medication — though a comprehensive treatment plan may involve both.
+GAD treatment typically involves psychotherapy or medication, though a comprehensive treatment plan may involve both.
 From these treatments, many people managing GAD notice a reduction in symptoms and improved quality of life.

 Medication

 Clinicians use a variety of medication categories to help treat GAD, including selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs).
-The most common GAD medication categories include antidepressants, anti-anxiety, and benzodiazepines.
-If you are interested in how medication may affect your GAD symptoms and function level, speak to your doctor or mental health provider about the possible risks, benefits, and potential side effects.
+The most common GAD medication categories include antidepressants, anti-anxiety medications, and benzodiazepines.
+If you are interested in how medication may affect your GAD symptoms and daily functioning, speak to your doctor or mental health provider about the possible risks, benefits, and potential side effects.

-Anxiety medication symptoms differ based on the type and individual reaction.
+Anxiety medication side effects differ based on the type and individual reaction.
 Common side effects include drowsiness, dizziness, blurred vision, dry mouth, nausea, constipation, and losing or gaining weight.
-Some may experience severe reactions like allergies or breathing difficulties.
-It's crucial to consult a healthcare provider about any concerns.
+Some may experience severe reactions, such as allergies or breathing difficulties.
+Consult your healthcare provider if you have any concerns regarding medication side effects.

 Psychotherapy